lucas-barake/git-book-cheatsheet/README.md

 There are certain options that you can use when committing a file:

-This will commit a snapshot of all of the `staged` changes in the working directory.
+The `-a` option will commit a snapshot of all of the `staged` changes in the working directory.

 ```
 git commit -a